 Meet the Robot That Runs With Tibetan Antelopes

-A robot disguised as a Tibetan antelope roams Hoh Xil, China, capturing close-up wildlife footage without disturbing the herd.
+A robot disguised as a Tibetan antelope roams Hoh Xil, China, capturing close-up footage of wildlife without disturbing the herd.

 robot dog